Wind-WindKids/winding/samples/storycats/winding.md

 with his cat friend Trish and
 a tiny hummingbird named Aria.

-@image:
+@image: aria.hummingbird
-Twap and Trish chasing each other, with Aria riding on Twap's back, wings spread wide, balancing gracefully.
+Twap and Trish chasing each other, with Aria riding on Trish's back, wings spread wide, balancing gracefully.
 The garden is lively, with butterflies and flowers in full bloom.

 --
 evening_softens: landscape-orientation